pfdubois/BridgeBidding/source/Planning.rst

 modify it as the auction gives you more information.

 * Weak: under 6 points
-* Competitive: 6-10 points.
+* Competitive: 6 to a bad 10 points.
 Also called "minimal".
+* Invitational: 10 to a bad 12 points.
+A raise of this size is called a "limit" raise.
-* Invitational: 10-12 points.
-Also called "limit".
+* Game-going: A good 12 or more points.
+Also called "game-forcing".
-* Game-going: 13+ points
 * Slam interest: When we either have 33 points between us, or have found a suit fit and are not too far below that.

-Deciding what to do with 10 points is where a lot of the agony happens.

 Our goal is to bid to the best :term:`strain` and :term:`level` for our combined hands.
 To be at the two-level it would be nice if we had at least